Economy & Business News

 I’m always thrilled when people tell me that they read one of my books and appreciate when they review it on Amazon….
 Read more

 Some investors’ fear of losing money compels them to completely avoid the stock market and other volatile investments.
 This phenomenon is often called “loss aversion.”

 People suffering from loss aversion will sometimes wait until they see the market has gone up a lot, and then they invest.
-They forget about history,… Read more
+They forget about history and just believe that the economy will continue strengthening….
+Read more

 As a financial planner, my exposure to the field of behavioral finance isn’t just theoretical.
 When clients come to my Jerusalem office for a consultation, I’m constantly amazed at how frequently their thought processes and rationalization of decisions follows the scientific research of behavioral finance.